vercel/examples/recipes/og-image-generation/README.md

 ## Demo

-- Static Text
-- Vercel Card
 - Dynamic Text from URL Query
-- Embed SVG Image
+- External Image
-- Dynamic PNG Image Based on URL Queries
+- Include Local Image
-- Custom Font
 - Emoji
-- Languages
-- Encrypted Token

 ## How to Use